Ctr-cv/My-Website/README.md

 > This repo is also an extension to my previous portfolio, [Personal-Portfolio-1](https://github.com/Ctr-cv/Web-Portfolio-1), back in 2023.
 Check that one out as well!

 For maximum readability and efficiency, this simple page is coded in one .html file with built-in CSS and JS.
 And since we're aiming for maximum efficiency, 90% of code is written by Deepseek-V3-0324.
-Huge credits to them as it would've taken me ages to remember how to write front-end.
+Huge credits to Deepseek as it would've taken me ages to write all of this.

-Use `git clone` and open in browser to see it in action.
+Visit the site at https://ctr-cv.github.io/, or use `git clone` to clone it for your use.